awsdocs/aws-control-tower-guide/doc_source/existing-orgs.md

 **View your OUs and accounts**

-On the AWS Control Tower **Organizational units** page, you can view all the OUs in your AWS Organizations, including OUs that are registered with AWS Control Tower and those that are not registered\.
+On the AWS Control Tower **Organization** page, you can view all the OUs in your AWS Organizations, including OUs that are registered with AWS Control Tower and those that are not registered\.
+You can view nested OUs as part of the hierarchy\.
+An easy way to view your organizational units on the **Organization** page is to select **Organizational units only** from the dropdown at the upper right\.

-The **Accounts** page lists all accounts in your organization, regardless of OU or enrollment status in AWS Control Tower\.
-You can view and enroll accounts individually within the OUs, if the accounts meet the prerequisites for enrollment\.
+The **Organization** page lists all accounts in your organization, regardless of OU or enrollment status in AWS Control Tower\.
+An easy way to view your accounts on the **Organization** page is to select **Accounts only** from the dropdown at the upper right\.
+You can view, update, and enroll accounts individually within the OUs, if the accounts meet the prerequisites for enrollment\.

 ## <a name="topics-for-existing-orgs-and-accounts"></a>